dvdprsn/Dynamo-DataLoader/readme.md

 ## How to use the modules

+**Note** This section will outline how to run the 3 programs outlined in step 4 of the Assignment 2 description.
+As mentioned above, the 7 modules above were not designed to be directly interfaced with.

+**aws.conf file with default profile is required**

+### Creating and loading initial table data

+1. execute `python3 create_load.py`

+- This will create the two tables, `dpears04_NonEconomic` and `dpears04_Economic`
+- It will also initialize the key values (country names) from the un_shortlist file
+- Once the two tables have been created, assuming neither of the tables existed already, the program will populate the tables with data from the csv files in the `data/` directory
+- The program will notify the user at each step of this process and it may take some time to populate the tables.

+### Manipulating/Adding Data to existing tables

+1. execute `python3 modify_data.py`

+- This program will initiate an interactive terminal guide that steps the user through providing all the necessary info for the functions
+- The user will have the option of loading from formatted csv files or from prompts **Loading from File** This is also covered in the How to Make Edits section below
+- If the user selects `Load data from add_data folder` the program will try to add data from all CSV files located in that directory.
+  Included in the submission are examples files for how the program expects the data to be formatted. **File Format** Generally speaking, the program expects the files to have the same names and headers as the original, provided csv files found in the `data/` folder.
+- The user can also just select prompts and the program will step by step collect information to be added to the table - much more intuitive

+**More information on table modifications is outlined below**

+### Creating Reports

+1. execute `python3 create_reports.py`

+- This program will start an interactive command line tool to build the reports.
+It will ask the user for a couple pieces of information needed and then a PDF will be output to the project directory

 ## How to generate reports

 ## How to make edits to the table

+**Execute `python3 modify_data.py` and follow the prompts**

+- There's two options for adding new data to the tables

+1. Through prompts (Easiest and recommended)
+2. Through csv files in `add_data/` directory

+The prompts will only allow adding a single data point at a time, so adding multiple years of population data would require multiple executions.
+The csv option works well for bulk loading new data, but requires a special format described below.

+Generally, this special format is identical to the files in `data/` but modified with any data you wish added

 ### Adding New Data